Arrhythmias in Children

 An arrhythmia (also called dysrhythmia) is an abnormal rhythm of the heart.
 The heart is a pump made of muscle tissue.
 Its pumping action is regulated by an electrical conduction system that coordinates the contractions of the four chambers of the heart.
 Problems with this electrical conduction system can cause an arrhythmia.

 Arrhythmias can cause the heart to pump less effectively because the coordination of the heart muscle becomes uncoordinated.
+Certain arrhythmias increase your risk of other medical problems like stroke or blood clots.

-In an arrhythmia, abnormal conduction through the heart muscle may cause the heart to beat too fast, too slow, or in an irregular manner.
+In an arrhythmia, abnormal electrical signals through the heart muscle may cause the heart to beat too fast, too slow, or in an irregular manner.
 In any of these situations, the heart may not be able to pump an adequate amount of blood to the body with each beat.
 Regardless of why the heart is not pumping well, the effects on the body are often the same, and include poor oxygen and blood delivery to all the tissues of the body.

 What are the symptoms of arrhythmia?